- Address: 456 Uman-dong, Suwon

 FIFA World Cup matches at the Suwon World Cup Stadium

 The stadium hosted 2002 FIFA World Cup matches of Brazil, Costa Rica, Ireland, the Portuguese Republic, Senegal, Spain, the United States and Uruguay.
 On 5 June 2002, the United States won the first-ever FIFA World Cup game at the stadium after beating the Portuguese Republic 3-2.
 37,000 spectators showed up for the game.
 The second world championship game at the Suwon World Cup Stadium ended in a 3-3 draw between Senegal and Uruguay.
 It was the third FIFA World Cup match for Senegal, who reached the quarter-finals of the tournament in 2002.
 The national football team of Brazil defeated Costa Rica in the third world championship game at the venue.
-Spain beated Ireland after a penalty shoot-out in the fourth game of the tournament at the stadium.
+Spain beated Ireland in a penalty shoot-out in the fourth game of the tournament at the stadium.

 The Suwon Samsung Bluewings